The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Introduction

 Building upon the attraction-repulsion principle, newer methods have emerged~\citep{amid2019trimap,agrawal2021minimum,wang2021understanding,narayan2021assessing,yang2022interpretable,wang2024dimension,kury2025dreams}, each designed to emphasize specific aspects of the data.
 Despite their relevance in diverse applications, these methods often rely on heuristic practices that may fail to give meaningful interpretations.
 Moreover, DR introduces distortions that are unavoidable~\citep{chari2023specious}.
 Thus, it is imperative to have a deeper understanding of the algorithms so that practitioners can provide better interpretations of the embeddings, avoid spurious structures, and optimize performance.
 In practice, these algorithms achieve compact clusters using a variety of techniques, including specific initialization, learning rate schedule, and kernel function tuning.
 However, the underlying dynamics of the attractive and repulsive forces, responsible for cluster formation, have not been thoroughly investigated.
 Furthermore, the essential tunable parameters are concealed within abstract functional forms, making it harder to explain the algorithms.

 In this paper, we decompose the forces into their constituent parts and extract the functional shapes of attraction and repulsion.
 We find that the necessity of learning rate annealing, the challenge of providing consistent output under random initialization, and the origin of cluster formation rely on attraction.
 Repulsive forces primarily govern inter-cluster distances.
-Our specific contributions are: \begin{enumerate} \item We formulate attraction and repulsion shapes from the attractive and repulsive forces, establish the conditions for contraction and expansion of distance, and provide a fresh perspective for these algorithms (Section~\ref{sec:arshape}). \item We show that the attraction shape of UMAP causes the counterintuitive concept of both contraction and expansion of distance.
-Comparing attraction shapes of different algorithms, we discuss how attraction influences the learning rate annealing scheme (Section~\ref{sec:umap_anal}). \item We modify the attraction shape to improve the consistency of embedding under random initialization.
-This indicates the encoding of a unique structure (Section~\ref{sec:randomness}). \item Analyzing repulsion shapes, we provide a deeper understanding of cluster formation and regulating inter-cluster distance (Section~\ref{sec:rep_anal}). \item We compare attraction and repulsion shapes of UMAP, Parametric UMAP, and NEG-$t$-SNE, unveil the similarities and distinctions among them, and characterize the stability of the algorithms (Section~\ref{sec:neg}). \end{enumerate} We center the main text on UMAP, now a de facto standard in many fields, and bring in other algorithms where relevant.
-For further details on different algorithms, see the appendix.
+Our specific contributions are: \begin{enumerate}[nolistsep] \item We formulate attraction and repulsion shapes from the attractive and repulsive forces, establish the conditions for contraction and expansion of distance, and provide a fresh perspective for these algorithms (Section~\ref{sec:arshape}). \item We show that the attraction shape of UMAP causes the counterintuitive concept of both contraction and expansion of distance.
+Comparing attraction shapes of different algorithms, we discuss how attraction influences the learning rate annealing scheme (Section~\ref{sec:umap_anal}). \item We compare attraction and repulsion shapes of UMAP, Parametric UMAP, and NEG-$t$-SNE, unveil the similarities and distinctions among them, and characterize the stability of the algorithms (Section~\ref{sec:neg}). \item We modify the attraction shape to improve the consistency of embedding under random initialization.
+This indicates the encoding of a unique structure (Section~\ref{sec:randomness}). \item Analyzing repulsion shapes, we provide a deeper understanding of cluster formation and regulating inter-cluster distance (Section~\ref{sec:rep_anal}). \end{enumerate} We center the main text on UMAP, now a de facto standard in many fields, and bring in other algorithms as needed for comparison and context.
+We organize the paper as follows.
+Section~\ref{sec:related_works} reviews related work.
+Section~\ref{sec:umapdef} introduces the dimensionality reduction algorithm and fixes notation.
+In Section~\ref{sec:arshape}, we develop the tools needed to characterize attraction and repulsion shapes.
+Section~\ref{sec:umap_anal} then analyzes UMAP through the lens of these shapes.
+Finally, Section~\ref{sec:discussion} concludes with a discussion and directions for future work.

+The datasets used in the paper are described in Appendix~\ref{sec:datasets}.
+The metrics used to quantify embedding quality are described in Appendix~\ref{sec:metrics_all}.
+For a detailed discussion of algorithms other than UMAP, see Appendix~\ref{sec:alternate_algorithms}.
 The codes used in the research are available at \href{https://github.com/tariqul-islam/explaining_neighbor_embedding}{https://github.com/tariqul-islam/explaining\_neighbor\_embedding}.